Community / Petition calls on councillors not to attend Viking celebration dinner

 Already a number of councillors have said they were “uncomfortable” with Phillips-Davies’ remarks earlier in the week and would not attend.

 Labour councillor Tom Morton described the company’s attitude towards Shetland as “colonial, patronising and contemptuous”.
-He added: “As far As SSE is concerned, Shetland is a battery park.”
+He added: “As far as SSE is concerned, Shetland is a battery park.”

-Become a supporter of Shetland News
+Become a member of Shetland News

 Speaking to Shetland News earlier on Friday, and before news of the petition emerged later on Friday afternoon, Green councillor Alex Armitage said: “Shetland’s renewable energy resources should be used to build wealth into our community, not extracted for private profit.